parasgidd/avsdpll_3v3/README.md

-# On-chip clock multiplier (PLL)
+## 1. Introduction to On-chip clock multiplier
-**(Fclkin—5MHz to 12MHz, Fclkout—40MHZ to 100MHZ at 1.8v)**

-This repository contains simulation files and other relevant files on the On-chip clock multiplier (PLL) (Fclkin—5MHz to 12MHz, Fclkout—40MHZ to 100MHZ at 1.8v) IP worked on in the VSD Online Internship.
+This repository contains simulation files and other relevant files on the On-chip clock multiplier using PLL (Fclkin—5MHz to 12MHz, Fclkout—40MHZ to 100MHZ at 1.8v) IP worked on in the VSD Online Internship.

+The target is to design a On-chip clock multiplier using the osu180nm technology node.
+The [specifications](https://github.com/parasgidd/avsdpll_3v3/blob/master/Documents/avsdpll_3v3.pdf) are provided from VSD Corporation Pvt.
+Ltd.

+The On-chip clock multiplier is present in almost all synchronous processor chips.

 # Table of contents